ethanluoyc/lxm3/README.md

 The zip archive is automatically extracted into a temporary directory on the cluster and executed from there.
 Using a zip archive again minimizes the number of files that are deployed to the cluster so that you are less likely to hit a file number limit.

+If you are using a different language or you cannot package your python application easily with standard Python packaging tools, you can use `xm_cluster.UniversalPackage` to package your application.

 ### __Easy Hyperparameter Sweeping__.
 For many scientific research projects, it's common to run the same experiment with different hyperparameters. lxm3 automatically generates jobs scripts that can be submitted to the cluster's scheduler for running multiple experiments with different hyperparameters passed as differnt command line arguments or environment variables.